|

 "That's very fair," said Ribhadda, with only the faintest

-trace of sarcasm.
+trace of irony.
 "I'll let you know if I find this Letter."

 He rose from the table.
 "Will you be coming to hear Cyllien